Western’s Passive House Instructional Facility

 With Western’s commitment to sustainability, its position as an educational leader in the community, its history of collaborative homebuilding, and its Vision 2020 plan, it made sense to explore a sustainable, integrated, and innovative solution for the neighborhood.

 A Model of Partnership and Innovation

-Over the next three years (2013-2015), Western faculty and students will work in partnership with Mayo Clinic Health System – Franciscan Healthcare, Hillview Urban Agriculture Center (HUAC), and the La Crosse Community Foundation to transform a residential pocket in La Crosse’s 24th Street Neighborhood.
+Western faculty and students are working in partnership with Mayo Clinic Health System – Franciscan Healthcare, Hillview Urban Agriculture Center (HUAC), and the La Crosse Community Foundation to transform a residential pocket in La Crosse’s 24th Street Neighborhood.